Shuffle

 Lightning Network node mesh network Node A transacts with node Q despite only having direct payment channels with nodes C and B.

-Lightning Network in practice
+Lightning Network in Practice

 Read more: Understand the difference between custodial and non-custodial wallets, and how it relates to economic freedom.